codeforboston/voiceapp311/README.md

 > "Alexa, ask Boston Info what my garbage day is."
 >
 > "Alexa, have Boston Info find the recyclables collection days at {Address}"

+#### Find out if there is a snow emergency in effect
+You can ask Boston Info if there is currently a snow emergency in the City of Boston.

+Example Request:
+> "Alexa, ask Boston Info if there is a snow emergency"

 #### Find the nearest Emergency Snow Parking